Man Who Rescued Orphaned Toddler Says His Father Was a Hero

 But the message Brooks said was most on his mind since Monday’s events was that Kevin McCarthy died a hero.

-He added, referring to the moments before an EMT took over in a vain attempt to save McCarthy’s life, “We talked to him and we told him his son was okay.”
+He added, referring to the moments before an EMT took over in a vain attempt to save McCarthy’s life, “We talked to him and we told him his son was OK.”